 What changed and what decision is needed?

-Needs plain-English impact, owner progress, blockers, accepted risk, timeline, confidence level, and next review point.
+Needs plain-English impact, owner progress, blockers, accepted risk, timeline, confidence level, evidence quality, and next review point.
+Separate closed work from work that only has weak proof.

 Vendor manager